apple patient

 Since Amazon operates a similar network called Sidewalk that uses Echo devices, there could very well be demand for it.
 Since the Finding devices cache received transmissions until they have an internet connection, the sensors can even broadcast data from areas without cell coverage as long as people are passing through the area.

-Even more sinister, Braunlein posits that this could be used to "exfiltrate data from certain air-enclosed systems or rooms with Faraday cages."
-Devices in such rooms may be sealed off from the internet, but could certainly pass data to a passing visitor's iPhone.
-A more general takeaway is that, according to Positive Security, there doesn't seem to be any technical reason why users can only have a limited number of AirTags.
+Even more sinister, Braunlein postulates that this could be used to "exfiltrate data from certain air-enclosed systems or rooms with Faraday cages."
+Devices in such rooms, while isolated from the internet, could still pass data to a passing visitor's iPhone.
+A more general finding is that, according to Positive Security, there appears to be no technical reason why users can only have a limited number of AirTags.
 According to Apple, a maximum of 16 AirTags can be registered per Apple ID.
-But Braunlein says the restriction doesn't seem to be enforceable.
+But Braunlein says the restriction apparently cannot be enforced.
 (Photo by hadrian / Bigstockphoto)

 • Third-party devices: Apple announces Find My Network